Tbalta/AdOS/README.md

 https://github.com/ajxs/cxos/ <br />
 https://wiki.osdev.org/Ada_Bare_bones <br />
 This kernel is a proof of concept in ada as well an opportunity for me to learn Ada. <br />
+# Project status
+For now the compilation of AdOS doesn’t use the GNAT binder which may lead to a lot of undefined behavior within the kernel.
+The current goal is to compile the kernel with the Binder.
+However the command:
+`gnatbind -n -o init.adb --RTS=runtime/build obj/*.ali` generate an invalid `init.adb` file.
+Debugging this problem might be hard so I will reimplement AdOS from scratch with a correct compilation process.

 # Cross compiler
 Follow this tutorial: <br />